core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Signature Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}

 Signature Encryption Algorithm identifies the algorithm to use for enryption, when messages are protected using the group mode (see {{mess-processing}}).
+This algorithm MAY provide integrity protection.
 This parameter is immutable once the Common Context is established.

 For endpoints that support the group mode and uses authenticated encryption, the AEAD algorithm AES-CCM-16-64-128 defined in {{Section 4.2 of I-D.ietf-cose-rfc8152bis-algs}} is mandatory to implement.